hectorbarquero/athabasca-university-docs/COMP267/UnitTwo/unitTwoSectionOne.rst

 ..
-I'm on page 208/218 right now
+I'm on page 214/214 right now <-- DONE
 ..
-Challenge work required, page 217 question 3
+Challenge work required, page 217 question 3 <-- NOT STARTED
-.. assignment 2 is one exercise from chapter 4 page 215, question 19. and chapter 5 page 270, question 4.
+.. assignment 2 is one exercise from chapter 4 page 215, question 19. and chapter 5 page 270, question 4. <-- NOT STARTED

 Unit two, section one
 ++++++++++++++++++++++